Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 06 - Basic Concepts of Azure Virtual Machines/README.md

 # Basic Concepts of Azure Virtual Machines

 # What is Virtual Machines (VM)?

-•	It is computing service of Azure.
+A Virtual Machine (VM) is a cloud-based compute service that lets you run an operating system and software just like a physical computer — but without local hardware.
+Instead, it runs on cloud infrastructure.

 •	In Azure, it’s called VM (Virtual Machines)

 •	In AWS, it’s called EC2 Instance

-•	An Azure Virtual Machine (VM) is a cloud-based computing resource provided by Microsoft Azure, which is part of their cloud platform.

-It allows you to run an operating system (OS) and software just like you would on a physical computer, but instead of using your local hardware, the VM runs on the cloud infrastructure.

-# What is Computing Service?
+# What is Compute Service?

-the Compute Service refers to the collection of resources and services designed to allow you to run and manage virtualized computing workloads.
-These services provide the infrastructure, platform, and tools to run applications, host websites, process data, and much more—all in the cloud.
+A Compute Service is a collection of resources and tools that let you run and manage virtualized workloads in the cloud.
+You can use compute services to run applications, host websites, process data, and more.

 # Here are some Important Computing services under Azure Compute: